sevagh/sliCQ-pytorch/README.md

                 --plot
 ```

+### Install and run

+The included Conda environment script, [conda-env.yml](./conda-env.yml), contains the appropriate version of PyTorch (as well as some other unneeded dependencies, since its copied from a larger project).

 ## Tensor sliCQ transform

 In the diagram below, the NSGT/sliCQ transform output of an audio signal using a simple nonlinear frequency scale, `[10, 50, 400, 3000, 16000] Hz`, is demonstrated in a simplified diagram: